Bytez-com/docs/javascript/readme.md

 ## Initialize the model api

-Initialize a model, so you can check its status, load, run, or shut it down.
+Initialize a model, so you can check its status, load, run, or shut it down

 ```js
 const model = client.model("openai-community/gpt2");